bosch-ecs-career-camp/DevOps-Exam-Module-1/Task1.md

 Output:
 For month 3(March): The profit of the CarShop is 110000
 - ls: -> profit.txt
-- cat profit_file.txt -> For month 3(March): The profit of the CarShop is 110000
+- cat profit.txt -> For month 3(March): The profit of the CarShop is 110000
 ```